Best Daws For Beginners In 2023

 Ableton Live

 Ableton Live is a popular DAW among beginners and experienced producers.
 With its user-friendly interface and comprehensive session view, producers can easily experiment with loops and sounds.
-It offers a live performance feature as well, where you can design your own unique combinations of instruments and effects.
+It offers a live performance feature as well.
+There you can design your own unique combinations of instruments and effects.
 Ableton Live offers unique features like warping, MIDI keyboard support, and special effects that make it a powerful and versatile tool for beginners and pros.

 Ryan's take: Ableton is one of the most accessible DAWs because while it is not as streamlined for instrumental production as Fruity Loops, it excels with its live vocal recording and superior use of effects chains.